 Personal computer.
-You can access the IRS Web Site 24 hours a day, 7 days a week at www.irs.gov to:
+You can access the IRS website 24 hours a day, 7 days a week at www.irs.gov to:

-Download forms, instructions, and publications.

-- See answers to frequently asked tax questions. - Search publications on-line by topic or keyword. - Send us comments or request help via e-mail. - Sign up to receive local and national tax news by e-mail.
-You can also reach the IRS using file transfer protocol at ftp.irs.gov.
+- Download forms, instructions, and publications. - See answers to frequently asked tax questions. - Search publications on-line by topic or keyword. - Send us comments or request help by email. - Sign up to receive local and national tax news by email.